fiadzoanthony84-cloud/careerpilot-ai/README.md

 ##For the easiest way to evaluate the completed system, use the hosted application:
 Click the Streamlit link  → https://careerpilot-ai-h84hoxjddn8tlcnuh44d6j.streamlit.app/

-Deployment
+Click the render link → https://careerpilot-backend-0moc.onrender.com/health for the server in render Deployment
 The production version of CareerPilot AI is deployed using:
 Streamlit Community Cloud – Frontend